usrme/wishlistlite/README.md

 It's also possible to press the letter `i`, which will allow you to supply a host to connect to on an ad-hoc basis.
 For example inputting `user@example.com` and pressing Enter will go through the exact process as above.
 Any of the entries from your SSH configuration are still valid as inputs.

+To sort by recently connect to hosts press the letter `r`, which will read the file `~/.ssh/recent.json`, which gets created with the same entries as presented in the default view.
+After connecting to various hosts that file will be sorted according to which host was connected to recently.
+Press `r` again to return to the default view.

 ### Caveats

 Hosts starting with an asterisk are excluded as those (in my use case) usually mean either a `ProxyJump` or a `User` declaration right after.